-These energy bars are also portable and kids love them, but they do contain a fair amount of sugars from the dates, so they should be paired with a hardboiled egg or some other protein.
+These energy bars are also portable and kids love them!
+They do contain a fair amount of sugars from the dates, so they should be paired with a hardboiled egg or some other protein.
 These are simple to make, and with only a few natural ingredients, they beat the heck out of Pop Tarts!

 When cooking for a whole family, an oven omelet is an easy way to help everyone get quality proteins and sneak in some veggies.
 Cook veggies and meats of choice (we love spinach, onions, ham, etc.) in a large oven-safe pan until pretty soft.
 Add a dozen eggs or so, scramble in with a fork and stick in the oven to finish cooking.
-When it’s done, thin slices like a pie and can be eaten on the go.
+When it’s done, cut thin slices like a pie and serve.
+It can even be taken on the go.

 Protein “Brain Power” Smoothie

-Smoothies are my kid’s favorite, and while they don’t get it every day, this is the only smoothie that keeps them full for more than half an hour.
-It contains coconut milk, coconut oil, almond butter, egg yolks, banana, vanilla, and whatever flavor you like (cinnamon, cocoa powder, strawberries, etc.).
-It has plenty of good fats and medium chain fatty acids to support kids brains, and they enjoy it because it tastes like a milkshake!
-It also contains much less sugar than juice based smoothies and keeps you satisfied much longer!
+While they don’t get it every day, this is the only smoothie that keeps my kids full for more than half an hour.
+This recipe calls for coconut milk, coconut oil, almond butter, egg yolks, banana, vanilla, and whatever flavor you like (cinnamon, cocoa powder, strawberries, etc.).
+It has plenty of good fats and medium-chain fatty acids to support kids’ brains, and they enjoy it because it tastes like a milkshake!
+It also contains much less sugar than juice-based smoothies and keeps them satisfied much longer!

 Coconut Flour Waffles